 - The team member who finished their share of the work but stayed behind in the office to help slower team members finish.

 - The husband who left behind his job to move cities so his wife could follow her dreams.

 - A friend who agrees to delay their preferred activity until next week so their friend could enjoy their preferred activity this week.

 Team Player Resume Statements

-If you are asked to show how you are a team player in a resume, make sure you provide examples, evidence, and anecdotes attesting to your success in teams.
+If you are asked to show how you are a team player in a resume (see: my resume skills guide), make sure you provide examples, evidence, and anecdotes attesting to your success in teams.

 Demonstrate your teamwork skills through stories.

 For example, here is a cover letter paragraph about a team player applying for an entry-level job after they completed their degree: